-You want to start a podcast, which is fantastic!
+You want to start a successful podcast, which is fantastic!
 But how do you make sure that your podcast is successful and stands out amongst the many other podcasts around.
 Here are a few top tips to get you started.

 Have an Aim or Goal

 Make sure your podcast has an overall goal or aim.
-For example, if you’re making a podcast about animals in rescue shelters, your overall aim could be to encourage people to adopt animals from shelters.
+For example, if you’re making a successful podcast about animals in rescue shelters, your overall aim could be to encourage people to adopt animals from shelters.
 If you have a passion for your podcast and a goal to get to, your listeners will share your passion too.
 If you don't have a goal for your podcast, have a brainstorming session and see what you can come up with.
 Pick a goal or aim that best suits your podcast to give you something to aim for.

 If you pitch your podcast as being uploaded twice every week, stick to that.
 People like consistency, so if you know you won’t be able to cope with two episodes a week, narrow it down to one a week.
 Don’t be afraid to do less episodes if it means they are more manageable and better quality.
 Some podcasts do end up switching their schedule from a couple of episodes a week, down to a couple of episodes a month so they can guarantee consistency and also produce better quality content.
 If you are going to switch schedules, or if you absolutely have to miss an episode, let your audience know.
 Don't just miss an episode and wait until the next episode to tell them why it was missing.
 Just post up on social media outlets and let them know.
 Your audience will appreciate it.